liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if an argument has an illegal value

    **Notes:** Pass 0.0 to use the default value.

    By default, ARKode estimates the initial step size to be the solution :math:`h` of the equation :math:`\left\| \frac{h^2
    \ddot{y}}{2}\right\| = 1`, where :math:`\ddot{y}` is an estimated
    value of the second derivative of the solution at *t0*.

 .. c:function:: int ARKodeSetMaxHnilWarns(void* arkode_mem, int mxhnil)

-   Specifies the maximum number of messages issued by the solver warning that :math:`t+h=t` on the next internal step.
+   Specifies the maximum number of messages issued by the solver to warn that :math:`t+h=t` on the next internal step, before ARKode will instead return with an error.

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKode memory block.